-It was Nemit’s vaccination at 15 months when we met his doc after a gap of 3 months.
+It was Nemit’s vaccination at 15 months when we met his pediatrician after a gap of 3 months.
 While asking some general questions about his health, she asked us how many words does he speak and how much screen time we are offering him.

-“It is recommended to avoid any screen media (TV, mobile phones, tablets, computers) for babies 0 to 18 months old”
+“It is recommended to avoid any screen media (TV, mobile phones, tablets, computers) for babies 0 to 18 months old” – WHO

-The human brain is the least developed of our organ systems at birth.
+She explained to us that the human brain is the least developed of our organ systems at birth.
 Most of its development occurs in the first two years of life.
 Neurologists have identified three types of stimuli that helps in brain growth.

 (1) Babies need interaction with parents and other humans.